eXascaleInfolab/bench-vldb20/NewAlgorithms/python/README.md

 - Choose a *long name* and a *short name* for your algorithm.
 We will use `ZeroImputePy` and `zeroimppy`, respectively.

-- Create a folder for your algorithm with the necessary structure
+- Create a folder for your algorithm with the necessary structure from the root folder
     ```bash
     cd NewAlgorithms/python
     mkdir ZeroImputePy